Skip to Content Top

 An experienced statutory rape attorney in Rancho Cucamonga is ready to stand by your side.
 Call (909) 695-0095 or message us today to set up your free, confidential consultation.

-In California, the offense commonly referred to as "statutory rape" is legally termed Unlawful Sexual Intercourse under California Penal Code Section 261.5.
+In California, the offense commonly referred to as statutory rape is legally termed Unlawful Sexual Intercourse under California Penal Code Section 261.5.
 This statute specifically criminalizes an act of sexual intercourse accomplished with a person who is not the spouse of the perpetrator, if the person is a minor.

 The severity of the charge for unlawful sexual intercourse (statutory rape) in California depends on several factors:

-- Age Difference (3 Years or Less): If the perpetrator is not more than three years older than the minor, the offense is typically a misdemeanor, punishable by up to six months in county jail and/or a fine of up to $1,000.
+• Age Difference (3 Years or Less): If the perpetrator is not more than three years older than the minor, the offense is typically a misdemeanor, punishable by up to six months in county jail and/or a fine of up to $1,000.
 This is often referred to as a "Romeo and Juliet" provision in other states, but California does not have a formal "Romeo and Juliet" law that fully exempts such cases from prosecution; it only reduces the potential penalties.
 Your Rancho Cucamonga statutory rape lawyer will explain this nuance.

-- Age Difference (More than 3 Years): If the minor is more than three years younger than the perpetrator, the offense becomes a "wobbler."
+• Age Difference (More than 3 Years): If the minor is more than three years younger than the perpetrator, the offense becomes a "wobbler."
 A wobbler offense can be charged either as a misdemeanor (up to one year in county jail) or a felony (punishable by 16 months, two, or three years in state prison).

-- Perpetrator 21+ and Minor Under 16: If the perpetrator is at least 21 years old and the minor is under 16 years of age, the offense is also a wobbler, punishable by up to one year in county jail or two, three, or four years in state prison.
+• Perpetrator 21+ and Minor Under 16: If the perpetrator is at least 21 years old and the minor is under 16 years of age, the offense is also a wobbler, punishable by up to one year in county jail or two, three, or four years in state prison.

-- Minor Under 14 and Perpetrator 10+ Years Older: If the minor is under 14 years old and the perpetrator is 10 or more years older, the crime is a straight felony, carrying a potential state prison sentence of three, six, or eight years.
+• Minor Under 14 and Perpetrator 10+ Years Older: If the minor is under 14 years old and the perpetrator is 10 or more years older, the crime is a straight felony, carrying a potential state prison sentence of three, six, or eight years.
 This is considered an extremely serious form of statutory rape.

 Mandatory Sex Offender Registration

 This is arguably one of the most devastating consequences.
 Conviction for most felony statutory rape charges, and even some misdemeanor charges depending on the age differential and specific facts, will require mandatory registration as a sex offender under California Penal Code Section 290.
-California now operates on a tiered system:

-- Tier One: Requires registration for a minimum of 10 years (for lower-level offenses).
+• Tier One: Requires registration for a minimum of 10 years (for lower-level offenses).

-- Tier Two: Requires registration for a minimum of 20 years (for mid-level offenses).
+• Tier Two: Requires registration for a minimum of 20 years (for mid-level offenses).

-- Tier Three: Requires lifetime registration (for the most serious offenses, including those that involve certain age differences or aggravating factors in statutory rape cases).
+• Tier Three: Requires lifetime registration (for the most serious offenses, including those that involve certain age differences or aggravating factors in statutory rape cases).
 Sex offender registration is publicly accessible via Megan's Law websites and severely restricts where a person can live, work, and even travel.
 It creates immense social, professional, and personal barriers, akin to a modern-day scarlet letter.

 Navigating SORA classifications and potential petitions for removal (if eligible) is a critical component of defense handled by an experienced statutory rape attorney in Rancho Cucamonga.